spellcaster2/Yawn-detector/README.md

 # Yawn-detector
-Yawn detector and counter using OpenCV to detect face and Dlib library to get facial landmarks of people during movie screening.
+Yawn detector and counter using OpenCV to detect face and Dlib library to get facial landmarks of people and analysing the face for yawning after a certain threshhold and counting it during movie screening.